WHEN ARE THE AUCTIONS HELD?

 We have carriers available to delivery larger purchases at your organisation (click for details).

 Small items can be packed and posted for a small fee (see bottom of page for details).

-Country and interstate buyers to arrange a later collection date please contact our Transport department (click to email).
+Country (+200km) and interstate buyers to arrange collection, please contact our Transport department (click to email).

-All items we sell are to be expected to have some wear, use or aging due to the nature of auction house goods.
-If a lot is marked a/f it informs the buyer it is sold with “all faults” and that our staff have noted damage that exceeds general wear and tear of vintage & antique goods (eg, cracks to pottery, broken chair legs, torn upholstery etc)
+All items we sell are to be expected to have some wear, use or ageing due to the nature of auction house goods.
+If a lot is marked a/f it informs the buyer it is sold with “all faults” and that our staff have noted damage that exceeds general wear and tear of vintage & antique goods (eg, damage to individual lots, broken chair legs, torn upholstery etc)